-Randi Hutter Epstein, M.D., M.P.H. is a medical writer and adjunct professor at The Graduate School of Journalism, Columbia University.
-She is also a part-time lecturer in the department of the history of medicine, Yale University School of Medicine.
+Randi Hutter Epstein, M.D., M.P.H. is a medical writer, adjunct professor at Columbia University Graduate School of Journalism and a lecturer at Yale University.
 She earned a B.S. from The University of Pennsylvania, M.S. from the Graduate School of Journalism, Columbia University; an M.D. from Yale University School of Medicine, and an M.P.H. from the Mailman School of Public Health, Columbia University.
 Randi worked as a medical writer for the London bureau of The Associated Press and was the London bureau chief of Physicians’ Weekly.
-Her articles have appeared in the New York Times, The Washington Post, The Daily Telegraph, Parents, More, Harper’s Bazaar, among other newspapers and magazines.
-Randi lives in New York City with her husband, four children, two dogs, and a tortoise.
+Her articles have appeared in the New York Times, The Washington Post, The Daily Telegraph, The Guardian, Parents, More, among other newspapers and magazines.
+Randi lives in New York City with her husband and four children.
 Get Me Out: A History of Childbirth from the Garden of Eden to the Sperm Bank is her first book.

 Randi’s work has been featured in: